naterfute/ytdownload/README.md

     python main.py video --help

 ### Crunchroll
-To Download from crunchy roll you must get the cookies from your browser.
+To Download from crunchyroll you must get the cookies from your browser.
 To do that open up your browser of choice(must be google chrome or firefox) I prefer Firefox, Log into your crunchroll account then run